 But the crowning success was victory in the National Championships First Section contest at the Preston Guild Hall on the 23rd October, the first time the band had ever won a national title.
 In November the band were invited to a reception given in their honour by the Lord Mayor of Sheffield where each member was presented with a certificate and a trophy to commemorate this fine achievement.

 2002 saw the band consolidating its position in the Championship Section with a busy concert calendar and some successful contest results.
 There were a number of changes of personnel, some players opting to change instruments to accommodate the new arrivals.
-In December 2002 the sponsorship deal with ASDA came to an end and the band began a search for a replacement.
+In December 2002 the sponsorship deal with ASDA came to an end and the band began the search for a replacement.
 Any worries that this might have become a period of unrest were quickly dispelled at the area contest.

 The Yorkshire Area in 2003 proved to be another landmark in the band’s history, a first-rate performance of the controversial test piece Prague earned the band second place and qualification to the National finals.
 To qualify for London in such company was a remarkable achievement and tribute to the band’s policy of achieving success on its own terms by supporting and developing its own ‘home-grown’ players.
 The achievement was doubly satisfying for conductor Derek Renshaw as the 2nd prize trophy was engraved with his father’s name.
-Lew Renshaw was the former band secretary and after this death, ten years previously, the band presented had this trophy to the Yorkshire Area committee to be awarded in his memory.
+Lew Renshaw was the former band secretary and after this death ten years previously, the band presented this trophy to the Yorkshire Area committee to be awarded in his memory.

-2008 brought another new Musical Director in Miles Davison – who had played with the band in the early 90s on solo horn.
+2008 brought another new Musical Director in Miles Davison who had played with the band in the early 90s on solo horn.
 Miles led the band to 5th place at both Butlins and the Yorkshire Area.
-In 2009 he was superseded by another previous player – David Holling.
+In 2009 he was superseded by another previous player, David Holling.

 In 2011 former player and conductor Derek Renshaw returned bringing a new sense of purpose and professionalism.
 With a settled and experienced team the trophy cabinet soon began to fill up again after some fine results in the contest field.

 Victory in the First Section at the Yorkshire Area in March 2012 brought qualification for the national finals and promotion back to the Championship section.
-The test piece Vivat by Tom Davoren suited the band’s strengths and the performance at the Cheltenham finals gained a standing ovation (including the composer himself) and the title National First Section Champions of Great Britain.
+The test piece Vivat by Tom Davoren suited the band’s strengths and the performance at the Cheltenham finals gained a standing ovation (including the composer himself) and the trophy and title National First Section Champions of Great Britain.
 It also earned a Best Instrumentalist prize for Solo Baritone player Steve Machin.

-Although, promotion presented new challenges, further success followed at the Senior Cup in 2013 with qualification for the Grand Shield for the first time in 10 years.
+Although promotion presented new challenges further success followed at the Senior Cup in 2013, with qualification for the Grand Shield for the first time in 10 years.

-Away from the contest field the band teamed up with Jarvis Cocker in June to provide a live soundtrack to the film The Big Melt - a documentary using archive footage of Sheffield steelmaking.
+Away from the contest field the band teamed up with Jarvis Cocker in June to provide a live soundtrack to the film The Big Melt, a documentary using archive footage of Sheffield steelmaking.
 The occasion was to celebrate 20 years of hosting Docfest in the city and the 100 year anniverary of the invention of stainless steel.
 The live soundtrack, performed at the Crucible theatre, was provided by Jarvis and other Sheffield musicians including Richard Hawley, members of Pulp, a string quartet and a youth choir.